janscience/ESensors/docs/userguide.md

 ## Sensor names and units

-Each sensor has a name, a mathematical symbol, and a unit specifying what exactly is returned by the sensor.
+Each [Sensor](classes.md#sensor) has a name, a mathematical symbol, and a unit specifying what exactly is returned by the sensor.
 It also provides a format string that can be used to format the returned value.

 ```cpp
 void loop() {